 Amsterdam

-With its characteristic canals (UNESCO World Heritage) surrounded by narrow, low and crooked 17th-century houses, Amsterdam is, without a doubt, one of the most charming capital cities in Europe.
+With its characteristic canals (UNESCO World Heritage) surrounded by narrow, low, and crooked 17th-century houses, Amsterdam is, undoubtedly, one of the most charming capital cities in Europe.
 The rich cultural life and a wide range of entertainment make Amsterdam a full-scale city which has managed to retain its small-town feel.
-With over 50 museums, of which many are famous across the globe, this city is a real treat for art-lovers: highlights include the Rijksmuseum, Van Gogh Museum and the Stedelijk Museum.Find your trip
+With over 50 museums, of which many are famous across the globe, this city is a real treat for art-lovers: highlights include the Rijksmuseum, Van Gogh Museum, and the Stedelijk Museum.Find your trip

 The Jordaan is a neighbourhood of the city centre of Amsterdam, west of Prinsengracht canal.
 Originally a working-class neighbourhood, the Jordaan has become one of the most expensive, upscale and desirable locations in the country.
 It is home to gorgeous historical residential buildings with cute hofjes (inner courtyards), numerous modern art galleries, speciality shops, cafes and restaurants.
 Rembrandt spent the last years of his life in the Jordaan, on the Rozengracht canal.
 The Anne Frank House is located on the edge of the Jordaan, on the Prinsengracht canal.
 Many houses in the Jordaan have a stone tablet on their facade, displaying the profession or family sign of the inhabitants, such as scissors for tailors and a piglet for butchers.
 See how many you can spot!